-The trend of Diversity in the Workplace has become a central focus for companies around the globe.
+The trend of diversity in the workplace has become a central focus for companies around the globe.
 Research from McKinsey, HBR, and BCG underscores the multifaceted benefits of a diverse workforce.
-Specifically, businesses can enhance creativity and decision-making, improve financial performance and get a competitive advantage in the market.
+Specifically, businesses can enhance creativity and decision-making, improve financial performance, and get a competitive advantage in the market.

 Still, what is the underlying condition behind this phenomenon?
 What social injustices are pushing this idea forward?
 Are companies adjusting their HR strategies to address the lack of diversity?
 Do employees from various backgrounds have the same or different experiences?